OpenSC/pam_p11/README.md

 An optional second argument to `pam_p11.so` may be used to check for a specific format when prompting for the token's password.
 On macOS this defaults to the regular expression `^[[:digit:]]*$` to avoid confusion with the user's password in the login screen. pam_p11 uses [POSIX-Extended Regular Expressions](https://man.openbsd.org/re_format.7) for matching.

-While testing it is best to keep a door open, i.e. allow also login via passwords.
+While testing it is best to keep a door open.
+Editing the configuration files from a different machine via SSH helps reverting a bad PAM login configuration.
 Replace `sufficient` with `required` and remove other unwanted PAM modules from the file only when you've successfully verified the configuration.

 To enable pam_p11 for all logins (graphical and terminal based), change the following configuration files as described above: